Athletics and Recreation

 Fees for Vehicle Registration

-A valid vehicle registration permit properly displayed (left side on rear bumper) entitles a student to park in student parking areas only; parking in unauthorized areas subjects students to a $10 fine.
+A valid vehicle registration permit properly displayed entitles a student to park in student parking areas only; parking in unauthorized areas subjects students to a fine.

-In addition to the rules and regulations for operating a motor vehicle in the Commonwealth of Pennsylvania, there are several regulations specific to the Juniata campus:
+In addition to the rules and regulations for operating a motor vehicle in the Commonwealth of Pennsylvania, there are several regulations peculiar to the Juniata campus:

-• All vehicles must comply with all traffic devices, stop signs, etc.
+- All vehicles shall comply with all traffic devices, stop signs, etc.

 Firearms and related items

 Illegal and/or dangerous weapons, including but not limited to BB / pellet guns, sling

 shots, and pneumatic weapons that resemble a real firearm, are not permitted on campus.

 Violators will be subject to disciplinary action and arrested if appropriate.
 Legal

 and approved firearms used for sport, target shooting, or hunting, ammunition , archery